tilburgsciencehub/website/content/topics/Analyze/tests/tests-assumptions/heteroskedasticity.md

 </p>

 ## Tests For Heteroskedasticity
-Common used tests for detecting heteroskedasticity are the `Breusch-Pagan` (BP) and the `White` test.
+Common tests for detecting heteroskedasticity are the `Breusch-Pagan` (BP) and the `White` test.
 A third test that will be discussed is the `Goldfeld-Quandt` test, which is suitable for regressions where indicator (categorical) variables are suspected to cause heteroskedasticity.

 {{% tip %}}

-Before conducting these tests, it's advisable to check for and address any serial correlation in the data, as the presence of serial correlation can invalidate the tests for heteroskedasticity.
+Before conducting these tests, it's advisable to check for and address any `serial correlation` in the data.
+The presence of serial correlation can invalidate the tests for heteroskedasticity.
 How to check for serial correlation is discussed in this [article.](/)

 {{% /tip %}}